jackson951/React-Developer-Utils/docs/interview-questions.md

 **When to use:**
 - Controlled: Most cases, when you need validation, conditional rendering
-- Uncontrolled: File inputs, integrating with non-React code
+- Uncontrolled: File inputs, integrating with non-React code, large forms where per-keystroke re-renders matter

 ---